National Grid Project Manager Paul Daniels portrait with electricity pylon in the backrground

 • Increased capacity could help to accelerate the grid connection of 175 clean energy projects in South West England and Wales

-• Project forms part of a series of National Grid measures to help speed up connections to the electricity network, including working with the Electricity System Operator (ESO) and industry to reform the connections process
+• Project forms part of a series of National Grid measures to help speed up connections to the electricity network, including working with the ESO and industry to reform the connections process

 National Grid has accelerated engineering works to address a bottleneck in connecting low carbon projects to the electricity network in South West England and Wales.